isgasho/kita/README.md

 # Language

-UIKit is written in Go for several reasons:
+Kita is written in Go for several reasons:

 - Simple and easy to learn and use
 - Memory safe